Limban Resort Tadoba logo

 Tadoba records over 280 bird species.
 Most of them are not seen on tiger drives, not because they are not there but because nobody is looking.

-The birding safari goes into buffer zone habitats where avian diversity is highest: bamboo groves, wetland edges, mixed forest.
-The vehicle moves slowly and stops often.
-Your naturalist is reading the canopy and the undergrowth rather than the ground.
+Your guide is reading the canopy and the undergrowth rather than the ground.
 Crested Serpent Eagles, Paradise Flycatchers, Indian Rollers, Grey-headed Fish Eagles, various kingfishers.
 In monsoon season the Indian Pitta.
 The forest sounds completely different when this is what you are listening for.

 Most guests who book this safari are not ornithologists.
 They are guests two or three days into a stay who have done the tiger drives and want to see what else is here.
-It is almost always the safari they mention last when leaving, in the tone of something they nearly skipped.

 DurationAbout 4 hours